gmlove/DroidIncUpdate/readme.md

 But, there are also some limitations for incremental updating:
 * Only the native code can be updated.
+* Must have an updating process every time the app starts.

 These features are urgently needed especially by games developed in c++.